genehaus/singlecellRNA-seq/intercellular_study/README.md

 	# "RNA" from Seurat object is ideal ("originalexp" from Scanpy)
 	# Please do not use the one from integrated assay
 	assay_name <- DefaultAssay(R)

+	print (assay_name) # to check if the assay is "RNA" or "originalexp"

 	# 'condition' column has the exp. condition information in this R object
 	conditions <- R$condition %>% unique() %>% as.character() %>% mixedsort()